← Exhibits

 Little Flaplings

-The skeletons of embryonic pterosaurs still in their eggs as well as newly hatched babies show that the limb bones and joints were normally strong and fully developed at the time of hatching.
+The skeletons of embryonic pterosaurs still in their eggs, as well as newly hatched babies, show that the limb bones and joints were normally strong and fully developed at the time of hatching.
 Unlike most birds, most pterosaurs were born ready to fly, and may have been able to get into the air in the first few hours or days of life.
-Hamipterus seems to have been an exception, dozens of fossils show its young were relatively helpless.
+Hamipterus seems to have been an exception: dozens of fossils show its young were relatively helpless.

 Nesting Ground